nathan-barry/nathan.rs/content/posts/go-micrograd.md

 {{< toc >}}

-(All the code below can be found in the github repo [here](https://github.com/nathan-barry/go-micrograd))
+(All the code below can be found in the [github repo here](https://github.com/nathan-barry/go-micrograd))

 ## Neural Network Basics
 ---

 For a while, I wanted to build a complete autograd engine.
 What is an autograd engine, you might ask?
 To find the answer, we first must know what a neural network is.

-A neural network can just be seen as a function.
+A neural network can just be seen as a black-box function.
 We pass in an input into this black box and receive an output.
 Normally, in a function, we define the rules on how to manipulate the input to get an output.
 For example, if we want a function that doubles the input, i.e $f(x) = 2x$, then all we would write is:

 ```python
 def double(x):